uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming_model/algorithm_anatomy.rst

 - An aggregator of meta-parameters.
 It provides an interface for setting up meta-parameters at either compile-time or run-time.

-- Object that carries state of the algorithm.
-In the general case, descriptor is stateful object whose state changes after applying an operation.
+- An object that stores the state of the algorithm.
+In the general case, a descriptor is a stateful object whose state changes after an operation is applied.

 Each oneDAL algorithm has its own dedicated namespace, where corresponding descriptor is defined.
 Descriptor, in its turn, defines a set of template